 For most folks, the misery of a cold is a short-term affair.
 Sure, you feel sneezy and drippy now, but you feel confident you'll be out of the woods in a few days, maybe a few weeks at most.
 If you have an ongoing medical condition, though, you need to take extra precautions.
 Getting sick can make your health problems worse.

-It's a "chronic," or long-term, lung disease that affects about 24 million Americans.
+It's a chronic, or long-term, lung disease that affects more than 25 million Americans.
 If you have it, a cold can make your symptoms worse.
 You might find it harder to breathe.